riiiiiiiiiina0/raindrop-bear/docs/STORE.md

 🌩️ One‑way sync: mirrors cloud → local under a managed Raindrop folder
 🗂️ Mirrors your structure: groups become folders, collections become subfolders
 ⏰ Auto‑sync every ~10 minutes: or run a manual sync from the popup
+📁 Choose parent folder: place the Raindrop folder wherever you like (Bookmarks Bar by default)
 📂 Unsorted handled: items in Raindrop “Unsorted” go to a matching Unsorted folder
 💾 Saved Projects: save highlighted tabs as a named project in Raindrop, then recover it later from the popup
 ⏫ Live window sync: keep a Raindrop project in sync with your current window’s tabs until you stop it